evanharmon/in-mono/headspace/aws/aws-vpc-nat-gateways.md

 Cannot be disassociated from a NAT instance after it's created.
 You would have to terminate the NAT instance to free that elastic ip

-## Securing Traffic

-Use ACLs to control traffic to/from subnets

 ## Ports

 NATs use ports 1024 - 65535

-## Network Interface

-elastic network interface (ENI) is created upon a NAT creation.
-This ENI cannot be modified

 ## Testing